SCW-Aberystwyth/Introduction-to-HPC-with-RaspberryPi/_episodes/03-moving-data.md

  - "What is the difference between scratch and home filestore?"
 objectives:
  - "Understand the difference between home and scratch directories"
- - "Understand how to copy files between your computer and your SCW home/scratch directories"
+ - "Understand how to copy files between your computer and the cluster"
 keypoints:
- - "Scratch and home are per site."
- - "Scratch is faster and has no quotas, its not backed up. home is slower, smaller but backed up"
+ - "The SCP and SFTP protocols can copy files to a cluster."
+ - "Most real clusters have large disks."
+ - "Most real clusters have a backed up space limited home and a larger scratch drive for temporary data."
 ---